Why Ungoverned AI Became Harder to Insure — and What Comes Next

 2. Model governance — how models behave.

-3. Security governance — who can access systems.
+3. Identity and access governance — who can reach what.

 Missing entirely:

-Until that layer exists, everything else is downstream defense.
+Until that discipline exists, everything else is downstream defense.

 And downstream defense cannot stop upstream failure.